Fdawgs/yh-myydh-crud-api/README.md

 ## Contributing

-Contributions are welcome and any help that can be offered is greatly appreciated!
+Contributions are welcome, and any help that can be offered is greatly appreciated!

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for how to get started.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to get started.
 Please adhere to this project's [Code of Conduct](./CODE_OF_CONDUCT.md) when contributing.

 ## License